bombay veg toast sandwich – a step by step recipe of preparing bombay vegetable toast sandwich.

 4: sprinke chaat masala or sandwich masala and black salt on the veggies.

-6: now toast the 4 bread sandwiches in a toaster. if using a hand toaster you will have to do it one sandwich at a time. keep the hand toaster on fire. toast one side. when it gets browned, toast the other side. you can easily open the toaster and check if the bread has browned or not. remove when done and apply some butter on the top of the hot toast sandwich.
+6: now toast the sandwiches in a toaster or grill. if using a hand toaster you will have to do it one sandwich at a time. keep the hand toaster on fire. toast one side. when it gets browned, toast the other side. you can easily open the toaster and check if the bread has browned or not. remove when done and apply some butter on the top of the hot toast sandwich.

 if you are looking for more sandwich recipes then do check corn sandwich, bombay toast sandwich, tomato cucumber sandwich, guacamole toast sandwich, bombay vegetable grilled sandwich and vegetable sandwich from leftover vegetables.